Shyam-Has-Your-Anomaly-Mitigated/Emul/orgasm/README.md

 need to find the files with my notes; that was a long time ago...
 <br>some"-thing" about `.dna` files, and stuff...

+lets face it, the ℂomplexity will probably just be lists...